Sanglorian/orcus/Orcus Advanced Options - current.md

 * The wizard’s spellbook is warded with a unique symbol spell of his own design.
 He wanted anyone brazen enough to try and learn from his works to suffer greatly for their arrogance.
 * After several failed experiences left his book singed and his library badly burned, the wizard decided a more subtle approach was in order.
 He began devising a way to make sure that anyone who read from his book without his permission would be unable to read anything ever again.

 * The wizard devised a nefarious spell gylph that, when activated, puts all affected to sleep.
 Those who fell asleep from the glyph’s influence also permanently lost the ability to read and write.
-Characters can now use Sleight of Hand (easy, DC 11) to progress the extended challenge by working to deactivate the symbol.
+Characters can now alternatively use Sleight of Hand (moderate, DC 16) to deactivate the symbol but if they fail it triggers.

 * The wizard designed a bypass mechanic for his spellbook’s trap so he wouldn’t need to be bothered with constantly disarming and rearming the trap.
 The glyph does not trigger for anyone who opens the spellbook while wearing a signet ring with the wizard’s insignia upon it.

-**Success:** The PCs are able to bypass the spellbook’s wards and defenses, allowing them to glean arcane knowledge from it and catch a rare glimpse at the vanished wizard’s musings and experiments.

-**Failure:** If the PCs achieved four successes, then they know they can bypass the spellbook's trap with the signet ring.
-Otherwise, they must either find a way to remove the wards or risk opening the book and facing the wrath of whatever spells he placed upon his most private of treasures.
+**Success:** The PCs know that they can reliably bypass the spellbook’s wards and defenses with the signet ring, which they may have already or know where to find, or they can try their luck with a Sleight of Hand check.

-If the book is opened, creatures in a 12-square burst are subject to the following attack: +11 vs Will; the target falls asleep (save ends). *Aftereffect:* The target is cursed to be unable to read or write (until the curse is broken).
+**Failure:** Each time a creature opens the book, unless they are wearing the signet ring, make the following attack: Near burst 12, all creatures; +11 vs Will; the target falls asleep (save ends). *Aftereffect:* The target is cursed to be unable to read or write (until the curse is broken).

 ### An Audience with the King